joemoose/dungeoneers.d20/docs/appendix-e-advancement.md

 When your character has completed the requirements, they move to the next *Experience Level*.

 Each time they advance a level, roll **d20** for HP and each of their four primary Attribute Scores (not including LUCK).
-If the roll is **higher** than their current score, it is increased by 1 to a maximum of 18.
+If the roll is **higher** than their current score, increase the score by 1 to a maximum of 18.

-**Reputation**: As your character advances through Experience Levels, they may also be treated differently by people they encounter.

 | Level | Requirement |
 | - | - |